IIIF/website/source/_news/2024-01-17-executive-committee-election-results.md

 * Bibliothèque nationale de France (BnF)
 * The British Library
 * Göttingen State and University Library (SUB Göttingen)
+* National Gallery of Art
+* Northwestern University
 * Stanford University
+* University of Edinburgh

 For information about joining the Consortium, which makes an institution eligible to run in annual elections for Executive Committee member seats, [take a look at our membership benefits page](https://iiif.io/community/consortium/join/).